 Chiapa de Corzo is another one of four Pueblo Magicos in the Mexican state of Chiapas.
 It dates back to 1528 when it was founded by Diego de Mazariegos and a group of Spanish colonizers that arrived in the region.

 As a result, Chiapa de Corzo is one of the oldest towns in the Americas.
-Unfortunately for the Spanish settlers, the dry desert-like heat of the Chiapas lowlands makes the area incredibly hot.
+Unfortunately for the Spanish settlers, the dry desert-like heat of the Chiapas lowlands made the area incredibly hot.

 Temperatures here often soar well above 105° Fahrenheit in the summer months.
 After years of struggling with the heat, they relocated to the cooler climes and high-altitude mountains of San Cristobal de las Casas.